libreddit/libreddit/README.md

 ### A) Manual

-Make sure you have [Rust](https://rust-lang.org) installed first or else `cargo` commands won't work.Libreddit uses Rocket for the web server and as of now, Rocket requires Rust Nightly.
+Make sure you have [Rust](https://rust-lang.org) installed first or else `cargo` commands won't work.
+Libreddit uses Rocket for the web server and as of now, Rocket requires Rust Nightly.

 ```
 rustup default nightly